HortWeek, the coolest name in the industry, releases the last 2 parts of their peat-free garden podcast extravaganza

 Episode 4

-Episode 4: a whole new take on horticulture starts off with a couple of positive peat story about Greenwood Plants, a major glasshouse based wholesale nursery, and Rob Dowling, manager at Hyde Park Nursery, which grows plants for the Royal Parks.
+Episode 4: a whole new take on horticulture swings the dramatic energy back the other way with a couple of positive peat free success stories about Greenwood Plants, a major glasshouse based wholesale nursery, and Hyde Park Nursery, which grows plants for the Royal Parks.

-They were ahead of the game, went about it the smart way with lots of testing, and acknowledge up front that peat free growing requires a new education for growers.
+They were ahead of the game, went about it the smart way with lots of testing, and emphasize that peat free growing requires a new education for growers.

 Every important detail of growing a plant in a pot is different, and using the right, gritty peat free mix for seeds is crucial.